MelonSmasher/ethos-php/README.md

 As of now `ethos-php` has support for `317` models/routes.
 It supports nearly all Banner & Colleague models with the following feature set.

 *  A fluent API allowing for methods to be chained to improve readability.
 *  Convenience methods that return the response data as an object: `data()`, as an array: `toArray()`, and as a JSON string: `toJson()`.
 *  Simple control over API pagination.
 Max ten items returned per-page.
 *  Automatic re-authentication when a session expires.
 *  Support for Banner and Colleague backends.
 *  Automatically versioned API calls.
 *  Control over request params and headers.
 *  Class level awareness of Ethos CRUD support.
+*  Support for ID based routes.
+E.G. `/api/persons/35b16136-bafd-4b5d-9dd2-995ad9f4ba00`

 ## Features To Come

+*  Pub/Sub support
     *  Support for the `/consume` message queue route.
-* Support for ID based routes.
-E.G. `/api/persons/35b16136-bafd-4b5d-9dd2-995ad9f4ba00`
+    *  Support for the `/publish` message queue route.

 ## Usage/Examples